ctsit/redcap_deployment/README.md

 Disconnecting from deploy@redcap.ctsi.ufl.edu... done.
 ```

 At this point things get messy and you will have to get creative in your problem solving.
 What follows is not a recipe.
-It's more like a pile of ingredients from which you could make an omlete.
-It's still your responsbility cook them right and not burn the omlete, because your gonna have to eat it.
+It's more like a pile of ingredients from which you could make an omelette.
+It's still your responsibility cook them right and not burn the omelette, because you're gonna have to eat it.

 ### Debugging